British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

 ### Court Policy 2021-01

-In an expungement matter, the petitioner or their designee must obtain a digital report of their criminal record or a copy thereof as follows:
+In an expungement matter, the applicant or their designee must obtain a digital report of their criminal record or a copy thereof as follows:
-- The digital report must contain petitioner's entire criminal record, including all arrests and citations;
+- The digital report must contain applicant's entire criminal record, including all arrests and citations;
 - The digital report must be dated; and
 - The digital report must include the date and reason of the most recent arrest and/or citation.